taejs/book-exploring-async-basics/src/1_concurrent_vs_parallel.md

 # What's the difference between concurrency and parallelism?

-We’ll right off the bat dive into this subject by defining what concurrency is, and since it’s very easy to confuse concurrent with parallel we have to try to make the difference clear from the get-go.
+Right off the bat, we'll dive into this subject by defining what concurrency is.
+Since it is quite easy to confuse "concurrent" with "parallel", we will try to make a clear distinction between the two from the get-go.

 > Concurrency is about **dealing** with a lot of things at the same time.